rwhitmire/rwhitmire.github.io/_posts/2014-3-22-android-tablet-raspberry-pi.md

 ### How they connect:

 This is my favorite part of this approach.
 Sometimes working on the Pi is a pain because you have cables and devices all over the place.
-My typical setup usually includes keyboard, ethernet cable, hdmi cable, power cable, and sometimes a mouse.
-That's just too much stuff.
+When I initially set up a Raspberry Pi, I need keyboard, ethernet cable, hdmi cable, power cable, mouse, 46" TV with HDMI input and my girlfriend can't watch TV.
 Here's what my setup looks like now:

-power outlet - usb cable - raspberry pi - usb cable - nexus 7 - bluetooth keyboard
+power outlet - usb cable - raspberry pi - usb cable - nexus 7 - bluetooth keyboard - (happy girlfriend watching TV)

-SIMPLE!

 ### Configuring your Pi